Sillians/Data_engineering_lifecycle/chap1/Data_engineering_described.md

 ## Data Engineering Described

 Data engineering is the development, implementation, and maintenance of systems and processes that take in raw data and produce high-quality, consistent information that supports downstream use cases, such as analysis and machine learning.
-Data engi‐ neering is the intersection of security, data management, DataOps, data architecture, orchestration, and software engineering.
+Data engineering is the intersection of security, data management, DataOps, data architecture, orchestration, and software engineering.
 A data engineer manages the data engineering lifecycle, beginning with getting data from source systems and ending with serving data for use cases, such as analysis or machine learning.

 - "A data engineer’s goal is to move fast, get traction, and add value."